CODE-at-TACC/summer-2015/python_intro/Readme.md

 #### What you learned

-How to use the keyword **print**
+1. How to use the keyword **print**.
-How to view, edit, and run a Python script
+2. How to view, edit, and run a Python script.